barionleg/cesium.wiki.gs/CZML-in-Cesium.md

 var clock = new Clock(availability.start, availability.stop);
 ```

-After the initial set-up, simply call update in your requestAnimationFrame callback.
+After the initial set-up, we call `update` in our `requestAnimationFrame` callback.

 ```javascript
 var currentTime = clock.tick();